 Leadership Structure of the Board of Directors and Independent Director Meetings.
 Steven L. Watson serves as our chairman of the board and Robert D. Graham serves as our chief executive officer.
 Pursuant to our corporate governance guidelines, our independent directors are entitled to meet on a regular basis throughout the year, and will meet at least once annually, without the participation of our other directors who are not independent.
 While we do not have a lead independent director, the chairman of our audit committee presides at all of the meetings of our independent directors.
 The board of directors believes our leadership structure is appropriate for a controlled company under the NYSE corporate governance standards.
-The board recognizes that while there is no single organizational structure that is ideal in all circumstances, the board believes that having different individuals serve as our chairman of the board of directors believes that effectively facilitates the formulation of our long-term strategic direction and business plans.
+The board recognizes that while there is no single organizational structure that is ideal in all circumstances, the board believes that having different individuals serve as our chairman of the board and as our chief executive officer reflects their established working relationship regarding our business and provides an appropriate breadth of experience and perspective that effectively facilitates the formulation of our long-term strategic direction and business plans.
 In addition, the board of directors believes that since both of the individuals are employees of Contran, their respective service as our chairman of the board and our chief executive officer is beneficial in providing strategic leadership for us since there is a commonality of interest that is closely aligned in building long-term shareholder value for all of our shareholders.
 In 2015, we complied with the NYSE requirements for meetings of our independent directors.